 4. Get creative with pumpkin seeds

 Pumpkin seeds are a great size for crafting, jewellery making and kid’s crafts.
 Once you’ve cleaned your seeds, let them dry for eight hours.
 Don’t overdry seeds if you’re planning on making a hole in them because they’ll grow more brittle with time.
 String a needle with thread, and create a pumpkin seed necklace, or use super glue to make a pumpkin seed sculpture.
 Kids may enjoy decorating and colouring seeds to make tiny faces, collage art, or abstract art pieces.
-Need to get inspired?
-Our creativity development class is great for connecting with your true creative nature, even if you don’t feel like an artist.

 5. Cook, bake, and season with pumpkin seeds